Indian Motorcycle: Indian Motorcycle Company of America (1999–2003)

-The Indian Motorcycle Company of America was formed from the merger of nine companies, including manufacturer California Motorcycle Company (CMC) and IMCOA Licensing America Inc., which was awarded the Indian trademark by the Federal District Court of Colorado in 1998.
+The Indian Motorcycle Company of America was formed from the merger of nine companies, including manufacturer California Motorcycle Company, Inc. (CMC) and IMCOA Licensing America Inc., which was awarded the Indian trademark by the Federal District Court of Colorado in 1998.
 The new company began manufacturing motorcycles in 1999 at the former CMC's facilities in Gilroy, California.
 The first "Gilroy Indian" model was a new design called the Chief.
 Scout and Spirit models were also manufactured from 2001.
 These bikes were initially made with off-the-shelf 88 cubic inch S&S engines, but later used the 100 cuin Powerplus (bottlecap) engine design from 2002 to 2003.
 The Indian Motorcycle Corporation went into bankruptcy and ceased all production operations in Gilroy on September 19, 2003.

 Indian Motorcycle Company (2006-2011)

 On July 20, 2006, the newly formed Indian Motorcycle Company, owned largely by Stellican Limited, a London-based private equity firm, announced its new home in Kings Mountain, North Carolina, where it restarted the Indian motorcycle brand, manufacturing Indian Chief motorcycles in limited numbers, with a focus on exclusivity rather than performance.
 Starting out where the defunct Gilroy IMC operation left off in 2003, the "Kings Mountain" models were continuation models based on the new series of motorcycles developed in 1999.
 The 2009 Indian Chief incorporated a redesigned 105 cuin Powerplus V-twin powertrain with electronic closed-loop sequential-port fuel injection, and a charging system providing increased capacity for the electronic fuel injection.